From the workplace, to personal interactions, the ability to make a good decision can lead to better outcomes in nearly every sphere of life.

 In the example above, a parent’s slow response to save their child from danger could have severe consequences.
 In some cases, those fast, gut level Type 1 decisions can help us stay safe.

-We can explore this further, and get a little more concrete about decision processes, by considering a specific case of a dual-process model.
+We can clarify the link from how people make decisions to specific decision making skills, by considering a specific case of a dual-process model.
 One that was informed by cognitive field studies of expert decision makers.

 The general idea is that experts make most of their decisions by matching them to their past experiences.
 If they are in a familiar situation, the decision is automatic.
 They recognize a situation as being like ones they’ve encountered before, and an option comes to mind.
 In this sense, the decision feels “intuitive.”

 Yet, this doesn’t necessarily mean the experts act without thinking.
 According to the model, they think about the plausible results of taking the action to determine whether the option is workable or not.
 And if it’s not, they come up with an alternative.
-They rely on the principle of satisficing as described by Herbert Simon.
+They rely on the principle of satisficing as described by Herbert Simon, an early cognitive scientist and Nobel prize winner.

-Also, sometimes the situation seems unusual or ambiguous.
-In these cases, the decision maker tries to figure out what’s going on.
+Finally, in real world decision making, sometimes the situation seems unusual or ambiguous.
+In these cases, the skilled decision maker tries to figure out what’s going on.
 Once they have some sense of clarity, say by coming up with a story that seems to fit the situation, they get back to the decision at hand.

-Hence, the recognition-primed decision model includes both Type 1 and Type 2 processes.
-Still, in fast paced environments like those studied by cognitive field researchers, the decisionmaking process is sorted out quickly.
+The recognition-primed decision model shows how expert decision makers coordinate both intuitive and analytical decision making skills to deal with a range of circumstances.
+Still, in fast paced environments like those most often studied by Klein and other cognitive field researchers, the decisionmaking process is sorted out quickly.

 How to train and develop decision making skills

-What are the implications of the dual process theory for developing decision making competence?
+What are the implications of the dual process theory for developing your decision making skills?

 Thinkers in this area have tended to gravitate towards their preferred system, recommending that you concentrate your efforts there.
 Hence, you’re told to use your gut feelings to make better decisions.
 Or, you’re cautioned to adopt a rational choice process, so you can overcome your biases.
 My suggestion, instead, is that you actively seek to improve both your intuitive and analytical systems.